 The final word on the best hybrid table saws

 The key to finding the best hybrid table saw is by going through the key features and checking them off based on your requirements.
+If you are upgrading from a standard 10 inch table saw, you should know that while hybrid table saws are more expensive, the 1.75 hp motor (or above) and the quality dust collection alone will make your life much easier.
 If you already know that you need a hybrid table saw, your task is now to select a brand, safety features, power necessity and what electrical hookups you have available.

 In this article, I have tried to incorporate a blend of high power, additional extras and essential safety features, while remaining somewhat affordable.

 Before you set off on the shopping journey, we recommend that you set a budget between $1K – $3K.
 This will immediately filter out a few low-end products and some of the cadillac saws with extra, unnecessary features.
 But, in doing so, be sure not to compromise on quality just to save some money.
 Find retailers such as USA Supply Spot that offer great deals on quality products and carry all of our top picks for the best hybrid table saw.